nfabacus/graphQLSubscription/README.md

 # POC graphQL server - listening to Call from Server.
 This is a spike to test an idea below:
-1. Some server call a graphQL server to notify an event via a simple rest POST call.
+1. Some server call a graphQL server to notify an event via a simple rest POST call (in a graphQL format).
 2. When the graphQL server detects (receives a POST call), it publishes an event via websocket.
 3. Any application listening to the channel will detect the event via subscription.